-7. Goodwill
+9. Goodwill

 The amount of Goodwill arises from the University's acquisition of controlling interest in RCI.
-Additional amount is due to additional acquisitions during the period.
+It represents the excess of the cost of investment over the fair value of its share of the net identifiable assets of the acquired subsidiary.

-8. Deferred tax asset
+10. Deferred tax asset

-Deferred tax asset went down by P3.93 million resulting from a reversal of previously recognized tax temporary differences.
+Deferred tax asset went down by P1.7 million resulting from a reversal of previously recognized tax temporary differences.

-9. Other non-current assets
+11. Other non-current assets

-Other non-current assets increased by P34.81 million mainly due FRC's additional advances to developers and long-term refundable deposit paid by FEU.
+Other non-current assets was larger by P27.08 million mainly due to FRC's additional advances to developers and long-term refundable deposit paid by FEU.